This is the October 2, 2013 revision of the UltraViolet FAQ.

 No, UltraViolet is intended for commercial content.
-Although an UltraViolet service could combine your UltraViolet Collection and your personal content.
+Although an UltraViolet service could combine your Library and your personal content.
 See 4.5 for more on personal video.

 UltraViolet does not restrict what movies are made available through the system.
 The ratings information identifies adult content, and the UltraViolet parental control feature allows each user (or the parent of an underage user) to choose whether or not they can see adult content.

 UltraViolet currently provides only electronic sell-through (EST).
 In other words, you can buy movies but you can't yet rent or subscribe.
 DECE plans to add more business models in future versions.

 Not currently.
 However, retailers and streaming services that support rental can easily add UltraViolet buying, download, and streaming to their existing offerings.